stenglein-lab/tick_surveillance/Pipeline_instructions.md

 - The mean number of reads for the target is calculated for each batch of datasets.
 Samples can be binned into batches in [the metadata file](#Metadata-file) using the batch column.
 If batches are not defined in the metadata, then all datasets will be binnned into a single batch.
 - For each sample, if the number of reads assigned to this target is ≥ the mean value less 3 standard deviations, the sample is called positive for this target
-- For all calculations, the log10(# reads) are used, because we observed that read counts for internal control targets exhibited log-normal distributions.
+- For all calculations, the log10(# reads) are used, because read counts for internal control targets exhibit log-normal distributions.

 **All other targets**: These are any surveillance target that is not defined as an internal control in [targets.tsv](./refseq/targets.tsv).
 If the summed ASV counts for a surveillance target are ≥50, the target will be called positive.
 The value of 50 is a default cutoff that can be overridden using the `--min_reads_for_positive_surveillance_call` parameter on the nextflow command line.